mjgilfus/JPFP2/README.md

 - Write a `tasks` model with the following information:

-  - [ ] description - not empty or null
+  - [ ] title - not empty or null
+  - [ ] description - extremely large text
   - [ ] category - not empty or null
   - [ ] difficulty - integer between 1 and 5
   - [ ] complete - boolean; false by default